HamChowderr/MyGPTSwarm/readme.md

 7. Save the `.env` file.

 ### Create the Custom GPT
-****You must have access to the paid (Plus or Team) version of ChatGPT**
+**You must have access to the paid (Plus or Team) version of ChatGPT**

-7. Create a custom GPT with Actions using the [GPTAgents-to-GPTAgents.md](GPTAgents-to-GPTAgents.md) configuration.
+7. Create a custom GPT with Actions using the [MySwarmGPT.md](MySwarmGPT.md) configuration.

-    - ensure you replace the server URL in the Actions YAML with your own once your LocalTunnel is running in the next steps.
+    - Ensure you replace the server URL in the Actions YAML with your own once your LocalTunnel is running in the next steps.
 It is a bit of a pain but it is the only way I could get it working without actually working without hosting/publishing the API.

 8. You're now ready to run the project!
 Start the Node.js server using the following command: